All student account inquiries should be directed to Student Accounts.

 - Leave after the 33rd Day of Instruction - 0%

 The refund policy also applies to any Olin institutional financial aid (merit and need-based aid) that was previously awarded for the semester.
-Olin institutional financial aid is refunded to the College using the percentages referenced above.
-Federal need-based aid will be refunded based on the Federal Title IV refund process.
+Olin institutional financial aid is refunded to the College using the percentages referenced above Federal need-based aid will be refunded based on the Federal Title IV refund process.
+Students are not eligible to receive cash or credit for any unused portion of the Olin Tuition Scholarship under any circumstances.
 Olin College will adhere to any provisions and refund policies set forth by outside scholarship agencies.
 Any balance created because of scholarship returns or financial aid refunds is immediately due.

 *Note: The laptop computer is billed in two installments during the first year (one in July for the fall semester and one in November for the spring semester).
 The student is responsible for full payment of the laptop.
 Therefore, if a student leaves Olin College in their first year, he or she must make a full payment for the laptop and the applicable Massachusetts sales tax prior to departure.